May 14 – 16, 2020

 Unlike our traditional symposiums in East Lansing, and because the Society is growing, this year in Chicago we will need to hold sessions all day (8 AM to 5 PM) on each day, Thursday, Friday, and Saturday.
 Evening events will be off-site.
 Please make travel arrangements accordingly.

 We have reserved blocks of rooms at two hotels close by.
 Room availability is limited, so book early if you want to secure a spot at one of these hotels at these rates.

-We’re pleased to announce that Dr. Liesl Olson, director of Chicago Studies at the Newberry Library, has won the 2020 MidAmerica Award for Distinguished Contributions to Midwestern Literature.
-Among her many scholarly contributions, Olson is author of Chicago Renaissance: Literature and Art in the Midwest Metropolis (Yale University Press, 2017).
-It earned a starred Kirkus Review, which noted the book was “a valuable, perspective-shifting work of both cultural and Midwestern history.”
+We’re also pleased to announce that Dr. Liesl Olson, director of Chicago Studies at the Newberry Library, has won the 2020 MidAmerica Award for distinguished dontributions to the scholarship and study of Midwestern literature.
+Among her many scholarly contributions, Olson is author of Chicago Renaissance: Literature and Art in the Midwest Metropolis (Yale UP, 2017).
 Olson has led several seminars sponsored by the NEH focused on Chicago art, literature, and culture.
-We can think of no better way to celebrate the Chicago location for our 50th anniversary celebration than by recognizing Olson and her contributions to Midwestern literature and Chicago studies.

 Previously . . .

 Programs from previous years’ conferences are available here.